lpaultheguitarplayer/groove/README.md

 ![](/help/drums.png)

 Settings:
-- `Kick pattern`: dots are kicks, dashes are places without notes.
+- `Kick pattern`: dots are kicks (`T` for triplet kicks), dashes are places without notes.
 Dot and dash have a length of the chosen section's grid resolution, in this particular example it's 1/16 of the note.
 For instance: this `.-..-.--.` pattern will look like a `.-..-.--..-..-.--..-..-.--..-..-` if section has 2 bars of 4/4 time signature which results in 32 1/16 notes.
 - `Snare pattern`: the same idea here.
 Dots are snares.
 - `Rhythm cymbal pattern`: dots are randomly picked rhythm cymbals.
 - `Accent cymbal patterns`: every time kick pattern contains a defined accent pattern it will layer on the accent cymbal note.
 For example: if the accent pattern is `-.--` and the kick pattern is `.-..-.--` then the accent cymbal note will be layered on here `.-..-A--`.
 Dots are randomly picked crash cymbals (crashes, chinas, splashes).
 Multiple patterns can be specified, divide them by `,` symbol.